 Whatever the truth may be, it hardly matters now.
 As the first striking facade you see upon exiting the Siq, the Treasury is nothing short of a jaw-dropping marvel.

 All I could muster was a breathless, “Wow!”

-Like many who visit the Rose Red City for the first time, I was under the impression that the Treasury was Petra, so I took 500 pictures in the space of 15 minutes before Ibrahim ushered me around a corner where I was bowled over by even more carved facades and a landscape so vast and so red… how would I ever see it all?
+Like many who visit the Rose Red City for the first time, I was under the impression that the Treasury was Petra.
+I took 500 pictures in the space of 15 minutes before Ibrahim ushered me around a corner.
+There I was bowled over by even more carved facades and a landscape so vast and so red… how would I ever see it all?

-While there are hundreds of Nabataean tombs erected to memorialize kings and leaders, too many to see in one day, some say only a small percentage of Petra has been excavated and that with enough funding, there could be countless more Treasury-like facades to find.
+You can find hundreds of Nabatean tombs erected to memorialize kings and leaders.
+There are too many to see in one day!
+Some say only a small percentage of Petra has been excavated.
+With enough funding, there could be countless more Treasury-like facades to find.

 Petra is an archaeologist’s dream come true, but the ticket price also includes friendly guards, persistent children selling rocks and bits of pottery, camels and mules and donkeys, tea with Bedouins, stairways to heaven, vistas that stretch miles and miles and a rich, mysterious history that isn’t as well-known as say, ancient Egypt’s.

 Petra is so massive that I’ve only begun to scratch the surface, so there’s much more to come.
 For now, I say GO.
 If you’re even considering a trip to Jordan, GO!
 Petra was one of the most remarkable places I’ve ever been, well worth the money and the time.
 GO!